linode/docs/docs/products/tools/marketplace-one-click-apps/developers/index.md

 ## Linode API

-Marketplace Marketplace applications are deployed in the API via the [StackScripts Endpoint Collection](/docs/api/stackscripts).
+Marketplace applications are deployed in the API via the [StackScripts Endpoint Collection](/docs/api/stackscripts).

 ## Linode CLI